Skip to main content Skip to main navigation Skip to search

 Separate invoices are now issued for each AIMS entry.
 This means that you will be able to see charges per entry information on the actual invoice rather than trying to locate a range of invoice entries on a backing sheet.
 The number of invoices you receive will increase however, this provides better clarity and will significantly reduce the time it takes to reconcile your accounts.

 Yes.
-The way you submit documents for biosecurity assessment lodgments has not changed.
+The way you submit documents for biosecurity assessment lodgements has not changed.
 You can make payments for the AIMS entry number if you already have one, or you can request a new one.
 If you are an account client with the department, you can choose to pay when you receive an invoice from the new finance system.
 If you are unsure of your account or non-account status, please email AR Help desk.

 Yes, you will need to provide a remittance advice with each payment made directly to the department (i.e. paying an invoice on the payment portal will not require a remittance advice but paying a statement will still require one).
 A remittance advice must be emailed immediately to direct.credit@aff.gov.au to allocate the payments to the invoices you want paid.
 Delay in sending this may cause penalties to be incurred.

 The invoice or receipt is sent to your nominated email address and can take up to 15 minutes before it is received.
-If you do not receive your invoice or receipt within this timeframe please contact the Accounts Receivable helpdesk on 1800 647 531.
+If you do not receive your invoice or receipt within this timeframe, please contact the Accounts Receivable helpdesk on 1800 647 531.

 General accounting